- Sermon Notes

 B. God will always make it good

-1. “The LORD did for Sarah as He had promised.”
+- “The Lord did for Sarah as He had promised.”

-b. “did for Sarah” – God did for Sarah what only God can do.
+- “did for Sarah” – meaning God did for Sarah what only God can do.

 c. “as He had promised” – God kept His Word, He always has and always will.

 Number 23:19, God is not a man, that He should lie, nor a son of man, that He should repent; has He said, and will He not do it?
 Or has He spoken, and will He not make it good?

-2. Notice, the fulfillment of a 25-year-old promise is recorded in a couple of verses.
+2. But notice the fulfillment of this 25-year-old promise is recorded in only a few verses.
 Why?

 a.
 Because God made the promise.